-This is a simple savory Matzo brei recipe, which is essentially a egg and matzo scramble with a load of salt and pepper.
-It's just one of those nostalgic breakfast I eat everyday during Passover, and I am confident you'll love it just as much as I do.
+While my husband loves his matzo brei sweet with jam, my matzo brei is essentially an egg and matzo scramble seasoned with a generous amount of salt and pepper.
+It's one of those nostalgic breakfast I eat everyday during Passover, and for good reason.

 Jump to: